On-site Oil Test & Analysis

 Three interacting mechanisms together form the process of oil aging:

-• Base oil degradationcan be used withaout any training
+Base oil degradation can be used without any training

 Water in Oil